manuelsinn/blog/content/posts/sopra.md

 #### An initial mock-up for the checkout page
 This picture is a hand drawn mock-up we made in the very early phase of designing the product.
-It already features a receipt-like overview of the purchase, a background image of the checkout environment, as well as options on the right to learn more about shopping sustainbly and going back to the home page.
+It already features a receipt-like overview of the purchase, a background image of the checkout environment, as well as options on the right to learn more about shopping sustainably and going back to the home page.

 ![Initial checkout mock up](/sopra/checkoutOld.png)